 Initially, we wanted to find out why our respondents decided to deploy digital signage in the first place.
 As a communication tool, 61% implemented digital signage to communicate alerts, 48% to display dashboards, and 36% to display useful content like weather or traffic updates.

 Meanwhile, 54% implemented digital signage to strengthen team building.
-Others (41%) said they set up digital signage for performance purposes (staff training) or operations (52%) such as meeting room management.
+Others (41%) said they set up digital signage for performance purposes (staff training) or operations (52%) such as digital conference room signage.

 Interestingly, when we asked respondents how they are using digital signage today, there was an uptake in usage for displaying useful alerts and meeting room management.
 Of course, digital signage makes meeting room bookings more efficient by displaying availability and digital schedules for usage, while screens can be instantly updated with real-time information.

 Clearly, digital signage in offices improves day-to-day operations by sharing company-wide messaging.
 On top of that, with more people returning to the office and shifting to hybrid work, employers need to offer a well-connected workplace.

 Employee productivity is essential for a company’s profitability.
 Notably, our survey demonstrates that digital signage is impactful in this area.
 The majority of respondents we surveyed (86%) stated that digital signage in the workplace improves the level of productivity, resulting in better performance for their business.

 Indeed, Swissport, who use Yodeck Digital Signage in their offices, describe office digital signage as a very versatile tool.
 “It’s a single solution for a lot of different applications.
 It leaves you with a lot of options to market or communicate internally or externally… (digital signage) is the modern application (of the office posting board) which is easier to use, cleaner in the work environment, and which allows people to still share information very easily.”